stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-Where the `channel` helper method maps the channel byte to the corresponding character:
+Where the `channel` helper method maps a channel byte to the corresponding character:

 ```java
 private static char channel(byte channel) {